 While we made our own data-backed predictions about what Amazon Prime Day 2022 had in store for publishers and retailers, it’s time to compare what we expected to happen with what really happened.

-Since Amazon is the world’s largest online retailer, Amazon Prime Day is basically a litmus test of consumer trends and best practices.
-And it can serve as a prime (pun intended) example of which products and content categories companies should promote not just on Amazon but across their own properties.
+Since Amazon is the world’s largest online retailer, Amazon Prime Day and the Prime Early Access Sale are basically litmus tests of consumer trends and best practices.
+Both events can serve as prime (pun intended) examples of which products and content categories companies should promote not just on Amazon but across their own properties.

-Especially in midst of a global pandemic and potential recession — with inflation is reaching historic highs — customers will be prioritizing certain purchases and seeking out deals.
-And brands and publishers should be ready to meet them with the right content and campaigns.
+Especially in the midst of a global pandemic and potential recession — with inflation reaching historic highs — customers will be prioritizing certain purchases and seeking out deals.
+And, with the holidays approaching, brands and publishers should be ready to meet them with the right content and campaigns.

-To help, let’s take a look at our Amazon Prime Day 2022 predications and the final results — including the top articles, products, and countries driving engagement.
+To help, let’s take a look at our Amazon Prime Day 2022 predictions and the final results — including the top articles, products, and countries driving engagement.

-What We Predicted: Tech & Home Goods Sales, and the Rise of Anti-Prime Day
+What We Predicted for July: Tech & Home Goods Sales, and the Rise of Anti-Prime Day

 We predicted that technology, home goods, and fashion products would sell big on Amazon Prime Day 2022.